maponarooo/px4-ros2-gazebo-yolo/README.md

 # PX4-ROS2-Gazebo-YOLOv11
-Aerial Object Detection using a Drone with PX4 Autopilot and ROS 2.
-PX4 SITL and Gazebo Garden used for Simulation.
-YOLOv8 used for Object Detection.
+Aerial Object Detection using a Drone with PX4 Autopilot and ROS2.
+PX4 SITL and Gazebo Harmonic used for Simulation.
+YOLOv11 used for Object Detection.

 ## Demo
 https://github.com/monemati/PX4-ROS2-Gazebo-YOLOv8/assets/58460889/fab19f49-0be6-43ea-a4e4-8e9bc8d59af9